danbev/learning-knative/README.md

 ### Background knowledge
-Before we start there are a few things that I was not 100% clear about and this section aim to sort this out to allow for better understanding of the underlying technologies.
+Before we start there are a few things that I was not 100% clear about and this section aims to sort this out to allow for better understanding of the underlying technologies.

 #### Container
+A container is a process that is isolated from other processes using Linux kernal features like cgroups, namespaces, mounted union fs (chrooted), etc.

+When a container is deployed what happens is that the above mentioned features are configured, a filesystem mounted, and a process is started.
+The metadata and the filesystem is contained in an image (more on this later).

-When a container is deployed, a container image, it has all the libraries, file it needs to run.
+A container image, it has all the libraries, file it needs to run.
 It does not have an entire OS but instead uses the underlying hosts kernel which saves space compared to a separate VM.

-Also it is worth mentioning that a running container is process (think unix process) which has a separate control group (cgroup), and namespace (mnt, IPC, net, usr, pid, and uts (Unix Time Share system). cgroups allows the Linux OS to manage and monitor resources allocated to a process and also set limits for things like CPU, memory, network.
+Also it is worth mentioning that a running container is process (think unix process) which has a separate control group (cgroup), and namespace (mnt, IPC, net, usr, pid, and uts (Unix Time Share system)).

+##### cgroups
+cgroups allows the Linux OS to manage and monitor resources allocated to a process and also set limits for things like CPU, memory, network.
 This is so that one process is not allowed to hog all the resources and affect others.

+##### namespaces
-Namespaces are used to isolate process from each other.
+Are used to isolate process from each other.
 Each container will have its own namespace but it is also possible for multiple containers to be in the same namespace which is what the deployment unit of kubernetes is; the pod.

-But what about the container itself, what does it look like?
-It's a process that is started with specific limits and namespace, chrooted to a mounted filesystem.
+In a `pid` namespace your process becomes PID 1.
+You can only see this process and child processes, all others on the underlying host system are "gone".

+A `net` namespace for isolating network ip/ports.

 What about an docker image, what does it look like?
 This filesystem is tarred (.tar) and metadata is added.